tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 ## Reflect:

 - What Is the Weekly Review?
   - Very simply, the Weekly Review is whatever you need to do to get your head empty again and get oriented for the next couple of weeks.
-It’s going through the steps of workflow management—capturing, clarifying, organizing, and reviewing all your outstanding commitments, intentions, and inclinations—until you can honestly say, "I absolutely know right now everything I’m not doing but could be doing if I decided to."
+It’s going through the steps of workflow management—capturing, clarifying, organizing, and reviewing all your outstanding commitments, intentions, and inclinations—until you can honestly say, "I know right now everything I’m not doing but could be doing if I decided to."
   - From a practical standpoint, here is the three-part drill that can get you there: get clear, get current, and get creative.
     - Getting clear will ensure that all your collected stuff is processed.
     - Getting current will ensure that all your orienting “maps" or lists are reviewed and up-to-date.
-    - The creative part happens to some degree automatically, as you get clear and current—you will naturally be generating ideas and perspectives that will be adding value to your thinking about work and life.
+    - The creative part happens to some degree automatically.
+As you get clear and current—you will naturally generate ideas and perspectives that add value to your thinking about work and life.
   - use project template GTD Weekly review from Todoist

 - The Right Time and Place for the Review
-  - I recommend that you block out two hours (too long, may be 30 minutes?) early in the afternoon of your last workday for the review.
+  - I recommend you block out two hours (too long, maybe 30 minutes?) early in the afternoon of your last workday for the review.

 - The "Bigger Picture" Reviews
-  - Yes, at some point you must clarify the larger outcomes, the long-term goals, the visions and principles that ultimately drive, test, and prioritize your decisions.
+  - Yes, at some point, you must clarify the larger outcomes, the long-term goals, the visions and principles that ultimately drive, test, and prioritize your decisions.
   - What are your key goals and objectives in your work?
 What should you have in place a year or three years from now?
 How is your career going?
 Is this the lifestyle that is most fulfilling to you?
-Are you doing what you really want or need to do, from a deeper and longer-term perspective?
+Are you doing what you want or need to do from a deeper and longer-term perspective?

 - **regularly review the professional and personal todo list**
 - daily review